corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/first-flow/code-kotlin.md

  ```
 ## Obtaining the REST requestBody
 The first thing that the `MyFirstFlow.call()` method does is convert the `requestBody` parameters into a Kotlin class.
 It does this using the `getRequestBodyAs()` method.
 This takes the `jsonMarshallingService` and the class that the `requestBody` parameters should be parsed into.
-The `flowArgs` variable has the type `MyFirstFlowStartArgs`, the helper class we declared in [the Helper classes section](#helper-classes) and used in the test.
+The `flowArgs` variable has the type `MyFirstFlowStartArgs`, the helper class we declared in [the Helper classes section](#helper-classes).
 ```kotlin
 @Suspendable
     override fun call(requestBody: ClientRequestBody): String {